astamuse/asta4d/README.md

 1. View first without controller

     Asta4D also affords higher productivity than traditional MVC architecture by View First mechanism.
 And it is also easier to change than MVC architecture.

+	    There is no a controller which dispatches requests.
+All the requests will be dispatched by a sort of predefined URL matching rules and will be handled by request handlers.

+	    ```java
+	    rules.add("/app/", "/templates/index.html");

+	    rules.add("/app/handler")
+	         .handler(LoginHandler.class)
+	         .handler(EchoHandler.class)
+	         .forward(LoginFailure.class, "/templates/error.html")
+	         .forward("/templates/success.html");
+	    ```

 1. Isolate side effect with request handler